Northern Trust Corp at RBC Capital Markets Global Financial Inst

 Gerard Sean Cassidy - RBC Capital Markets, Research Division - MD, Head of U.S. Bank Equity Strategy & Large Cap Bank Analyst

-Good afternoon, everybody.
-This is Gerard Cassidy from RBC Capital Markets.
-Thank you for joining us for our afternoon fireside chat with Northern Trust.
-This is our 25th Annual Financial Institutions Conference.
-And we're very pleased to have Northern Trust.
-And as many of you know, Northern has about $170 billion in assets.
-It's the 14th largest bank in the United States.
-It has a very impressive market cap of $21 billion.
-And most importantly, its assets under custody today are a little bit over $11 trillion, assets under management are $1.4 trillion.
-The company's capital strength, as measured by the CET1 ratio, is 12.8%, and the company is similar to other banks, has a buyback in place for 2021 of about $635 billion.
+Jason Jerrome Tyler - Northern Trust Corporation - Executive VP & CFO

-We're very pleased today to have the Chief Financial Officer, Jason,Tyler, with us today for Northern Trust.
-He has assumed this role in January of 2020.
-Prior to that, he was the CFO of the wealth and management -- Wealth Management Area in 2018 and jo
+Absolutely, Gerard.
+Good to see you in person.
+I remember digitally last year being on screen -- but I want to hear about how the conference is going.
+This is y

-Northern Trust Corp at RBC Capital Markets Global Financial Institutions Conference (Virtual) Transcript
+Northern Trust Corp at RBC Capital Markets Global Financial Institutions Conference Transcript

 |Access to All Earning Calls and Stock Analysis